Design Decision: Image Management

 - ExpressRoute connection to your on-premises Active Directory environment

 - Active Directory domain controllers installed in Azure and synchronized with your on-premises AD environment and the AAD tenant

-When using Azure Files Services for vDisk storage, premium storage or Azure NetApp Services is required and must be in the same region as the PVS server.
+When using Azure Files Services for PVS vDisk storage, premium storage or Azure NetApp Services are required and must be in the same region as the PVS server.

-SQL Server or SQL Server Express VM is required.
+SQL Server or SQL Server Express VM are required.
 Currently, using any authentication method except Windows Integrated Authentication or using an Azure SQL database is not supported.

-The Golden VM must have same disk and vGPU configurations.
+The Golden VM must have the same disk and vGPU configurations.